A bus driver in Michigan fainted at the wheel. Then a 7th-grader took control

 A man walking down the street and a woman two cars behind the bus came to help after the incident.
 The man checked on the driver, while the woman led the children off the bus through the rear so they would not interfere with responders, Livernois said.

-Steve Reeves, Dillon's father, said his son has often rode on his lap while he drives and has driven golf carts in the past.
+Steve Reeves, Dillon's father, said his son has often ridden on his lap while he drives and has driven golf carts in the past.

 Ireta Reeves, Dillon's mom, said, "Dillon, he's really been a great guy this year.
 He's come a long way.
 He's surprised us with great grades and his performances at school, with friends, with peers, and to do something like this just fills my heart.
 It makes my heart skip a beat to even watch that video."